etal/cnvkit/doc/plots.rst

 loh
 ---

 Plot allelic frequencies at each variant position in a VCF file.
-Divergence from 0.5 indicates loss of heterozygosity (LOH) in a tumor sample.
+Given segments, show the mean b-allele frequency values above and below 0.5 of SNVs falling within each segment.
+Divergence from 0.5 indicates LOH in the tumor sample.

 ::

     cnvkit.py loh Sample.vcf
-    cnvkit.py loh Sample.vcf -s Sample.cns
+    cnvkit.py loh Sample.vcf -s Sample.cns -i Sample_Tumor -n Sample_Normal

+Regions with LOH are reflected in heterozygous germline SNPs in the tumor sample with allele frequencies shifted away from the expected 0.5 value.
+Given a VCF with only the tumor sample called, it is difficult to focus on just the informative SNPs because it's not known which SNVs are present and heterozygous in normal, germline cells.
+Better results can be had by giving CNVkit more information:

+- Call somatic mutations using paired tumor and normal samples.
+  In the VCF, the somatic variants should be flagged in the INFO column with the string "SOMATIC".
+(MuTect does this automatically.)
+Then CNVkit will skip these for plotting.
+- Add a "PEDIGREE" tag to the VCF header, listing the tumor sample as "Derived" and the normal as "Original".
+(MuTect doesn't do this, but it does add a nonstandard GATK header that CNVkit can extract the same information from.)
+- In lieu of a PEDIGREE tag, tell CNVkit which sample IDs are the tumor and normal using the ``-i`` and ``-n`` options, respectively.
+- If no paired normal sample is available, you can still filter for likely informative SNPs by intersecting your tumor VCF with a set of known SNPs such as 1000 Genomes, ESP6500, or ExAC.
+  Drop the private SNVs that don't appear in these databases to create a VCF more amenable to LOH detection.

 .. _diagram: